Ataing1/arize-take-home/README.md

 For data collection, I wrote a script that starts with the seed document "Attention Is All You Need," downloads it, fetches all metadata, and then finds and scrapes all related research papers referenced through arXiv IDs.

+I added a feature where you can enter your own seed article to create a dataset around an arxiv article that interests you!

 # Setup guide

 ## installation and setup